 Once you’ve posted that content on your site, you can contact the site administrators and humbly ask them to include your resource page for their students and faculty.

-Do this for five to ten .edu sites, and even if only one or two find your content useful and links back to you, you’ve got it made.
-So don’t give up.
+Do this for five to ten .edu sites.
+Even if only one or two find your content useful and link back to you, you’ve got it made.
+Don’t give up.

 Alternatively, you can build a relationship with schools and government employees.
 Offer deals that are irresistible and you’ll always win.

-4).
 Sponsor local events and conferences: Concentrate on pushing your brand around your environs.
-If you’re a beginner to ecommerce and sales management, start from where you live – your locality.
+If you’re a beginner to e-commerce and sales management, start from where you live – your locality.

 Look for local events and conferences and sign on as a sponsor.

 Sponsors get free links back to their sites, without even asking.
 You may not even have to sponsor a conference by giving money.

 You could give away gifts or your book or even take a few attendees and train them to become better at what they do (assuming you’re an expert, too).